ethicprakash-gif/Penetration-testing/README.md

 >I appreciate your interest in contributing! please read [Contribution Guidelines](https://github.com/m14r41/PentestingEverything/blob/master/CONTRIBUTING.md).

->A heartfelt thank you to these amazing individuals for their contributions to this project.
+>A heartfelt thanks to the amazing individuals for their contributions to this project.
 You can view  [emoji key](https://allcontributors.org/docs/en/emoji-key) to see the various ways you can contribute!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->